Thairiyam

-Thairiyam is a 2010 Indian Tamil-language action film written and directed by P. Kumaran.
-Produced by RP Creations, the film stars the director himself and Deepu, with Karthika also playing a role.
+Thairiyam is a 2010 Indian Tamil-language action film written and directed by P. Kumaran, who produced the film under RP Creations.
+The film stars Kumaran alongside Karthika, and Deepu, while Radha Ravi, Ponnamabalam, Devan, and Riyaz Khan play supporting roles.
 The film was released on 29 January 2010.

 Plot

 Kumaran saves his girlfriend, Deepu from the menacing Riyaz Khan.
 Following a duel with Kumaran, Riyaz slips into a coma but the intrigue lies in the fact that all Riyaz' friends are killed.
 Several twists and turns involving the evil-minded villain Kamaraj form the crux of the film.

 Production

 The film went through a silent change of director prior to release with the original director M. Sarojkumar being replaced by the lead, Kumaran as the film was in development due to Sarojkumar's ill health.
 Furthermore, in September 2009, a stunt sequence towards the climax was shot for over 15 days and involved hundreds of extras.
 Three time Mr India title winner Kamaraj plays the antagonist.